JanuarySnow/ac-vr-dlaa-dlss/README.md

 - Disable Post-process antialiasing in settings->custom shaders patch->graphics adjustments

 - Disable Single Pass Stereo in settings->custom shaders patch->VR
+as of version 0.40 I got it to work with Single Pass Stereo, but it looks worse, and dosnt gain much fps, as SPS is mostly a cpu optimization and these cases arent often cpu limited
+I cant work out how to improve it further with SPS

 - Probably disable VRS too in that same section, might not play well